 I’m sorry–did you miss that last one?
 You can have sex with it in.

 I have and do.
 Before you start squirming about having sex on your period, let me tell you this: NO ONE KNOWS YOU HAVE YOUR PERIOD.
 I even forget.
 Now that’s a solution I can get behind.
+Don’t believe me?
+Maybe use this link or another containing adult content, find yourself a sex toy and try it yourself the next time.

 I wasn’t always a fan of SoftCup.
 When I tried it the first time, I wasn’t as used to heading in there myself and for whatever reason, couldn’t grab the edge of the cup that first time.
 So there I was, squatting over the toilet, and started to see stars and hear a faint ringing.
 Not good.
 That nas never happened since.
 Now it’s zero problem.
 Trust me.
 You figure it out.